mervinnguyen/m_core_rtos/README.md

 ## Scheduler Execution Flow

 SysTick fires at a fixed 1 ms interval.
-Scheduling logic runs in the SysTick ISR; the actual register swap is deferred to PendSV — the lowest-priority interrupt on the system — ensuring context switches never preempt device driver ISRs.
+Scheduling logic runs in the SysTick ISR; the actual register swap is deferred to PendSV, the lowest-priority interrupt on the system, ensuring context switches never preempt device driver ISRs.

 ```
 SysTick IRQ (1ms)